 According to some people, the shrine is considered one of the most haunted places in Tokyo and is even part of ghost walking tours.
 On my visit I thought it looked quite ordinary but also a bit old and worn-down.
 I guess that it could send a slight shiver down your spine especially if you know the associated ghost story.
 However most Japanese don’t consider it haunted and it was surprisingly busy even on a weekday.
 Each time one person left another person arrived to pray to Inari, mainly for the same happiness and success that Oiwa enjoyed in her life.

 So where does its reputation come from?
-Apparently strange accidents have occured when filming remakes of the Yotsuya Kaidan Ghost story.
+Apparently strange accidents have occurred when filming remakes of the Yotsuya Kaidan Ghost story.
 However, Oiwa-san isn’t buried at the shrine but at Myougoji temple in Sugamo.
 So there is a custom for the director and main actors to pay a visit to her gravesite and ask for her blessing before shooting.
 In the end, you’ll have to visit the Oiwa Inari Tamiya Shrine yourself in order to decide whether or not it is haunted but if you are superstitious and believe in ghosts, you should avoid going there at night!